Bring your binoculars for bird watching! View All

-Make the most of your visit to Voorhees Nature Preserve.
+View preserve guidelines, download a trail map, and make the most of your visit to Voorhees Preserve.
 View All

 Voorhees Preserve was hard hit by Tropical Storm Lee and hurricanes Irene and Sandy.
 Thanks to the hard work and support of the Voorhees family, local partners, and volunteers we were able to rebuild the trail's bridge and reblaze and redirect the trail itself.
 View a slideshow of the work and our volunteers in action!